Events & Registration

 If you are thinking of starting a business of your own in the Myrtle Beach area, there are a few things to consider as you move forward.
 The Myrtle Beach area has no single business license that will ensure compliance with the numerous state licenses, permits, and regulatory requirements.
 Additionally, your business may be subject to local and/or federal requirements.
 Simply knowing which agencies to contact for all of these permits can be a very confusing task for a new entrepreneur.
 Check out the MBACC Guide to Going into Business for all the resources you will need.

 To help entrepreneurs grow and manage their businesses, your Myrtle Beach Area Chamber of Commerce offers Small Business Buzz, a practical resource for small businesses.
-Appearing periodically in the Grand Strander Express and Grand Strander, Small Business Buzz highlights current news, resources, tools and much more that helps small businesses take control of their bottom line.
+Small Business Buzz highlights current news, resources, tools and much more that helps small businesses take control of their bottom line.
 Check out Small Business Buzz!

 For more information on small business programs, call Kori Hippe, membership marketing manager, at (843) 916-7205 or email.